Santana (band): 1966–1972: Formation and breakthrough

 By 1971, the group were still struggling to maintain a strong musical direction.
 From January to July they recorded Santana III.
-Released in September 1971, the album also reached number 1 on the US Billboard 200.
+Released in September 1971, the album also reached No. 1 on the US Billboard 200.
 At the peak of the band's popularity, the album was the last to feature its classic Woodstock era line-up.
 Santana explained that there was a lot of unnecessary internal resentment and that managerial problems contributed to the problem, leading to Graham's dismissal.
 That year, they performed at a concert in Accra to commemorate Ghana's 14th Independence Day.
 The concert was filmed and released in theaters as Soul to Soul.
 Matters came to a head shortly before the Santana III tour in September 1971 began, when Carlos wanted Carabello to leave the group, otherwise Carlos himself would quit.
 The band started the tour without Carlos, performing amidst shouts from the audience for the guitarist.
 After several gigs, Carlos reunited with the band to find Carabello, Areas, and manager/promoter Stan Marcum had quit, leaving the band to perform without percussionists.
 James "Mingo" Lewis was quickly brought in as a temporary replacement after he saw the band live and offered his services.
 Santana's gig in Lima, Peru in December 1971 brought further trouble, as the outbreak of violence resulted in their equipment being confiscated and the band deported from the country.
 The incident was a wake-up call for Carlos, who was determined to "bring the madness to an end."

 In 1972, Santana had been increasingly influenced by the music of Miles Davis, John Coltrane, and Joe Zawinul, who had explored jazz fusion by this time.
 The fourth album, Caravanserai (1972), marked a number of line-up changes; bassist David Brown left in 1971 before recording started and was replaced by Doug Rauch and Tom Rutley.
 Carabello was replaced with two percussionists, Armando Peraza and Mingo Lewis.
 Rolie was replaced by Tom Coster on a few songs.
-Caravanserai debuted at number 8 in the US.
+Caravanserai debuted at No. 8 in the US.